Mallow, County Cork: Rail

 The Mallow railway viaduct which straddles the Blackwater, commonly known as the "Ten Arch Bridge", was bombed and destroyed during the Irish Civil War.
 It was rapidly rebuilt in girder form due to its importance in connecting the Cork, Tralee and Dublin lines.
 An additional line east through Fermoy and Lismore to the Waterford South station closed in 1967.
 Mallow railway station was opened on 17 March 1849 by the Great Southern and Western Railway.
 It is served by trains to via Limerick Junction to Dublin Heuston, Cork and Killarney, Farranfore and Tralee.

 Onward connecting trains link Mallow via Limerick Junction to Limerick, Ennis, Athenry and Galway as well as Carrick-on-Suir and Waterford.

 Air

 The nearest airports are Cork Airport (42.5 km), Kerry Airport (70 km) and Shannon Airport (84 km).
 Kerry Airport is accessible by train from Farranfore railway station.

 There is a flying club at nearby Rathcoole Aerodrome, and a helicopter charter company in nearby Dromahane.

-Mallow Racecourse, now known as Cork Racecourse, became an emergency airfield on 18 April 1983, when a Mexican Gulfstream II business jet piloted by Captain Reuben Ocaña made a precautionary landing.
-A temporary tarmacadam runway of 910 m (3,000 ft) in length which was paid for by the plane's insurers was laid to enable the aircraft to leave five weeks later.
-In the meantime, Captain Ocaña became a local celebrity.
-On 23 May 1983 just before the plane departed, the Captain said his farewell to the people of Ireland in the Irish language.
-The runway was subsequently used for parking during race meets and for learner driving.
-Light aircraft have occasionally landed at the racecourse on the grass area.
-The F3A World Model Aircraft Aerobatic Championship was held there in 2001.
-The 1983 incident formed the basis of the 2010 film The Runway.
+The runway constructed for Rubén Ocaña has since been used for parking during race meets and for learner driving.
+Other light aircraft have occasionally landed on the grass area of Cork Racecourse.